Participation Awards vs Performance Recognition Pt I

-There are many reasons people would take part in an activity or play a sport; fitness, fun, competition, money, fame, acceptance.
+This week we will look at whether there is a place for participation awards in youth sport.
+There are many reasons people would take part in an activity or play a sport; fitness, fun, competition, money, fame, acceptance, identity, recognition, and the feeling of achievement among other motivators.
 Awards?
-Does everyone play to earn an award or trophy?
-Do all kids think that the end result should always be to feel like a winner?
-Do kids think that not everyone should be a loser?
-Or is it parents who decide they don’t want their kids to be damaged by losing, and therefore feel the need to give ribbons to everyone who shows up?
-Or do people genuinely feel more inspired when they feel their contribution has mattered, regardless of the result?
+For some people, yes, but does everyone play to earn an award or trophy?
+Do youths involved in sport think that the end result should always be to feel like a winner?
+Do kids believe there should be no losers?
+Or is it parents who decide they don’t want their kids to be “damaged” by losing, and therefore feel the need to give ribbons to everyone who shows up?

 What does it do for a kid when their team, through hard work and high performance, wins a tournament and the team who finishes last gets the same/similar reward?
 What does that tell them about the rewards for their hard work and effort?
 It’s not important to put effort in because “Why work hard?
 Whether I work hard or not, I still win.”
 And what of those who don’t win?
 “Why work hard?
 Whether I work hard or not, I still win/don’t lose.”
-Or more likely “Oh, a certificate for doing something I don’t really care about but my parents pushed me into.”
+I would even argue that in many cases the response is closer to this: “Oh, a certificate for doing something I don’t really care about but my parents pushed me into.”
+How long before that certificate is crumpled up somewhere never to be seen again?
 What if everyone who went to college was given a degree, just for showing up?
-What if you work 10 times harder than your coworker and when it came time for pay raises you both got the same.
-Would you feel inspired to keep working harder, or would you work to the other person’s standard?

 Here are the three takeaways for today: